 Easier to create, you make using two sections of hair, not three, like the classic braid.
-Twisting two sections over and over creates the "twist" hairstyle.
+Twisting two sections over and over creates the “two strands twist” hairstyle.

 This is the easiest way to create curls.
 Just braid or twists hair, let it stay for several hours to set, and then undo to enjoy natural curls.

 6. The Wash and Go/ No Fuss Hair Coils